Argentine stocks fall on profit-taking; bonds slide

-BUENOS AIRES Aug 25 (Reuters) - Argentina's stock, currency and bond market trends on Tuesday.
+BUENOS AIRES, Aug 25 (Reuters) - Argentina's stock, currency and bond market trends on Tuesday.

 * The MerVal stocks index .MERV fell 0.06 percent to 1,779.80 points as investors pocketed profits from recent gains in oil and banking shares.

-* Petrobras Participaciones PCH.BA, the Argentine arm of Brazilian state energy firm Petrobras (PETR4.SA: Cotización)(PBR.N: Cotización), fell 2.39 percent to end at 2.62 per share.
+* Petrobras Participaciones PCH.BA, the Argentine arm of Brazilian state energy firm Petrobras (PETR4.SA)(PBR.N), fell 2.39 percent to end at 2.62 per share.

 * On the broad market, stocks volume was low at $9.84 million.
 Of active issues, 34 advanced, 34 declined and 17 were unchanged.